a-fotherby/Omphalos/README.md

 This is useful for simulating scenarios where conditions change over time, such as shifts in boundary conditions or perturbation experiments.

 > **Template requirements:** Your CrunchTope template must have a `spatial_profile` entry in the OUTPUT block — Omphalos uses this to offset output times across stages.
 Do not include `save_restart` or `restart` directives in the template; Omphalos sets these automatically.

+> **Run chains with `rhea`, not `omphalos`.** Staged restarts are executed by the parallel runner; the sequential `omphalos` entry point does not run them, even with one file. `rhea config.yaml local` is the right command for a single-run chain.

 #### Configuration